WICG/background-sync/explainer.md

 The promise passed to `waitUntil` is a signal to the UA that the sync event is ongoing and that it should keep the SW alive if possible.
 Rejection of the event signals to the UA that the sync failed.
 Upon rejection the UA should reschedule (likely with a UA-determined backoff).

-The UA may coalesce syncronizations to reduce the number of times the device, radio and browser need to wake up.
-The coalescing can be across origins, or even OS.
+The UA may coalesce synchronizations to reduce the number of times the device, radio and browser need to wake up.
+The coalescing can be across origins, and even coalesced across the OS with native synchronizations.
 Although the event timings are coalesced, you still get an event per pending sync registration.

-## Periodic syncronization
+## Periodic synchronization

 Opening a news or social media app to find content you hadn't seen before - without going to the network, is a user experience currently limited to native apps.

 [The push API](https://w3c.github.io/push-api/) allows the server to dictate when the service worker should wake up and seek updates, but these are not sensitive to connection and charging state.
 Also, some sites update too frequently to warrant a push message per update (think Twitter, or a news site).

 Periodic syncs are simple to set up, don't require any server configuration, and allow the UA to optimize when they fire to be most-helpful and least-disruptive to the user.
-E.g. if the UA knows the user has a morning alarm set, it may run syncronizations shortly beforehand, giving the user quick and up-to-date information from their favourite sites.
+E.g. if the UA knows the user has a morning alarm set, it may run synchronizations shortly beforehand, giving the user quick and up-to-date information from their favourite sites.

 ### The API